 On the back of the risers four ‘uplights’ (simple aliexpress RGBW LED spots) generate a special effect to the image by providing upward beams of light behind the performers.

-For control I use a MacBook laptop computer with the QLC+ software and a simple USB to DMX512 interface (an Entec OpenDMX).
+For control I used (until March 2019) a MacBook laptop computer with the QLC+ software and a simple USB to DMX512 interface (an Entec OpenDMX).
 For easy cabling I use an 8-port DMX splitter so I don’t need to run around the stage with a single string, but rather can use a simpler star-like cabling method.

 QLC+ is quite versatile.
 It can be programmed to do very complicated light shows.
 The laptop is not necessary, as QLC+ can also run on a raspberry pi.
-That will be the next extension.
-To switch preprogrammed light shows I use a KORG NANOKONTROL 2, but at some point I will use MIDI controlled switching from my synthesizer.
+That could have been the next extension.
+To switch preprogrammed light shows I use a KORG NANOKONTROL 2, but at some point I could use MIDI controlled switching from my synthesizer.

 A static setup of 12 people is very dull.
 Singers have to move around the stage, making contact to the audience.
 For that we use wireless microphones and wireless in ear monitors.
 But why limit this to singers?
 With also the guitar players on a wireless transmitter, and even the keyboardists on a wireless keytar the stage gets much more dynamic.